First North Luzon Transit

-First North Luzon Transit, Incorporated (FNLT), or simply known as First North Luzon (former Royal Eagle) is a bus company in the Philippines.
-They started their operations in Hagonoy, Bulacan, and expanded to San Isidro, Nueva Ecija, Bulacan, Pampanga, Bataan, Pangasinan and La Union. and soon to operate in Laoag, Vigan and Cagayan (including Aparri, Tuguegarao and Piat.
+First North Luzon Transit, Incorporated (FNLT), formerly known as Royal Eagle, is a bus company in the Philippines.
+They started their operations in Hagonoy, Bulacan, and expanded to San Isidro, Nueva Ecija, Bulacan, Pampanga, Bataan and Pangasinan.

 History

 First North Luzon Transit was founded in 2007 with a fleet of 100 buses.

 Aside from being a public transport company, FNLT also offers shuttle services to individuals, corporations, and even to sponsor for major events.
 One example they did is when they sponsored free shuttle services from Metro Manila to the Philippine Arena during the #SaTamangPanahon concert of Eat Bulaga! last October 2015.

 Their operations have since expanded to the provinces of Nueva Ecija, Pangasinan, La Union.

-Royal Eagle, the former name of this bus company, it got its when the Five Star Bus Company took its management and started operating to Hagonoy, Bulacan and later expanded to San Isidro, Nueva Ecija, many places in Bulacan and Pampanga as well as Dagupan and San Carlos, Pangasinan, Bataan (Mariveles and Balanga) and San Fernando, La Union.
-The FNLT also has buses in Five Star and Bataan Transit hybrid livery.
+Royal Eagle, the former name of this bus company, was adopted when the Five Star Bus Company took over its management.
+The company initially began operations to Hagonoy, Bulacan and later expanded to San Isidro, Nueva Ecija, as well as several locations in Bulacan, Pampanga, Dagupan, San Carlos, Pangasinan, Bataan (including Mariveles and Balanga) and San Fernando, La Union.
+The company also has buses in Five Star and Bataan Transit hybrid livery.